Sabin-Rana/Enterprise-AWS-Serverless-IaC-Platform/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Free to use, modify, and distribute.
-Commercial use permitted.
-Attribution required.
+Free to use, modify, and distribute.Attribution required.

 ---